 Can I get an additional/replacement certificate of completion?

-Yes, if you misplaced, lost, or require another certificate for any reason, you may order an additional copy for $20.
+For events prior to March 2021: yes, if you misplaced, lost, or require another certificate for any reason, you may order an additional copy for $20.

 Purchase a replacement HERE.

 When can I register for an upcoming course?

 Registration for all courses is open until the day prior to the course (typically Friday, but occasionally Thursday).
 If registering within seven (7) days of the course, a late fee of $25 will be assessed.

 Is there an additional fee for late registration?

 Yes, an additional $25 late fee will be added at checkout if registering within one (1) week of the course.